Augustab/Augustab/README.md

 ### Hi there 👋
 Im a 23 year old studying Computer Science at NTNU in Trondheim.
 My chosen specialization is Artificial Intelligence.
 Most of my repositories are from courses i've taken at NTNU.
-Most of my commits are from working at Tise.
+Most of my commits are from working at Tise and Bekk.

 <!--
 **Augustab/Augustab** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.